 Here are 13 daily habits I want to share with you (arranged more-or-less chronologically).

 Feel the energy of your desired feeling in your heart first thing in the morning, after your 3 deep breaths.
-Gratitude is one that works well for me.
-So for example, say out loud, “thank you” three times, and manifest feelings of gratitude as you say the words.
+Gratitude works well for me.
+So for example, say out loud, “Thank you” three times, and manifest feelings of gratitude as you say the words.